Bienvenue au cours de Français 2

 - Assignment is not complete, illegible and/or not finished on-time - 0

 Students are responsible for any missed class work and notes during their absence.
 They will have two days to complete the missing assignments and to take a quiz/test or the missing work/quiz/test will be scored as a 0.
+Students should email me when they are absent to receive information about notes and work.

 Students are expected to produce their own original work.
 An on-line translation agency (or similar service) may be used for translating a single word, not for translating or writing sentences and/or extensive phrases.
 Work is to be done at an appropriate French 2 level.
 If student work is not original, it will be automatically graded as a 0.